linusha/twitter-sentiment-2020-election/README.md

 SentiStrength can be acquired from the [official website](http://sentistrength.wlv.ac.uk/).
 Then, the `sentiment` target of the Makefile can be executed.
 Afterwards, the `process_sentiment` target of the Makefile will execute the `process_sentiment.py` script for all of the SentiStrength output files produced previously.
 There exists a `senti` target in the Makefile that combines both of these steps.
 The python script will execute some calculations and transformations to derive features used in the later analysis.
 The script can be found in the `/sentiment_senti-strength` directory.

+### Analysis Using LIWC2015

+LIWC can be acquired from the [official website](http://liwc.wpengine.com/).
+Merge the data that resulted from the above steps using the interactive `merge_data.rmd` script located in `/liwc`.
+This will produce a single `.csv` file.
+The `clean_tweets` column of this file can now be exported as a single row.
+There is a helper script available called `export_clean_tweets.r`.
+The clean_tweets can then be analyzed with LIWC.
+This will produce a separate `.csv` file.

 ### Dealing With Highly Relevant Accounts

 To take into account the impact a large amounts of followers have on subsequent engagement with tweets, we marked tweets from influential people as such.